UNCLASSIFIED (U)

 c.
 (U) For a list of countries eligible to enter Guam without a visa, see 8 CFR 212.1(e)(3).

 d.
 (U) Since Guam is a part of the United States as defined in INA 101(a)(38) (8 U.S.C.
 1101(a)(38)), noncitizens proceeding to Guam must possess a valid visa, unless they qualify under the Guam-CNMI Visa Waiver program (8 CFR 212.1), which also applies to noncitizens proceeding to the CNMI.
 Navy clearance is not required for entry into the area.
 However, cases should be submitted to the Department for action for noncitizens who desire, but are ineligible under INA 212(a)(3), to enter Guam and who request a waiver under INA 212(d)(3)(A) or are recommended by a consular officer for such waiver.
-The Department may advise the Department of Defense, if appropriate.
+The Department may advise DOD, if appropriate.

 9 FAM 201.1-6 (U) Other Niv-Related Provisions exempting or waiving visa and/or passport